timskillman/raspberrypi/README.md

-# Raspberry Pi OpenGL ES 2.0 Model Viewer
+# Raspberry Pi OpenGL ES 2.0 Graphics Engine

-Experiments with OpenGL ES 2.0 on the Raspberry Pi B/B+ and Zero
+A high speed graphics engine in OpenGL ES 2.0 for the Raspberry Pi B/B+ and Zero

+Contains the following example projects;

- - RPi 3D Viewer (Load modified OBJ files to create a fully collidable scene with animated textures)
+ - Scene Viewer (Load modified OBJ files to create a fully collidable scene with animated textures)
  - ScreenRunner project with animated backgrounds and Gamepad input for changing screens

 # Compiling on Raspberry Pi